Skip to main content

 module;

-• The module; code in this file is a requirement in Rell.
-It declares the presence of a module and tells Rell to treat the contents of this folder as a single module, which helps organize and manage code effectively.
+• The module; declaration is required in Rell.
+It indicates the presence of a module and instructs Rell to treat the contents of this folder as a single module, thereby enhancing organization and code management.

 4. Delete the existing main.rell file:

 • The src folder currently contains a file named main.rell.
-While it's possible to place all your code in this file, adopting a modular structure with multiple files is much clearer and better organized.
-As part of the restructuring process, go ahead and delete the existing main.rell file.
+While it is possible to place all your code in this file, adopting a modular structure with multiple files offers clearer organization.
+As part of the restructuring process, delete the existing main.rell file.

 book-review/